Observance of Christmas by country: Singapore

 Christmas is a public holiday in Singapore that is widely celebrated.
-The Christmas season is also a popular period for shopping centres and businesses to conduct year-end sales and offer discounts and promotions that tie in with the festivities.
-The famous Singaporean shopping belt, Orchard Road, as well as the Marina Bay area, feature lights and other decorations from early November till early January.
-The Christmas light-up and decorated shopping malls along Orchard Road often attract numerous visitors, locals and tourists alike.
-Other than the light-up, other activities such as caroling, concerts and parades can also be experienced in Orchard Road.
-In addition, companies in Singapore usually arrange gift exchange programs on the last working day before Christmas.

-Thailand

-Christmas is not an official public holiday in Thailand and the majority of the population adheres to Theravada Buddhism, however it is celebrated by the Catholic and Protestant Christians of the country, as well as expats.

 Vietnam

-Christmas is not a national holiday but is becoming increasingly popular in Vietnam due to increasing exposure to Western culture and its non-religious glamour and commercial appeal.
+Christmas is not a national holiday, but is becoming increasingly popular in Vietnam due to increasing exposure to Western culture and its non-religious glamour and commercial appeal.
 Vietnamese may be more accepting of corporate influence because for many, Christmas was never based on personal values to begin with.
 It is not a time to have dinner at home with family and show thanks for one another.
 Instead, it is a time to go out on the town, shop, and take pictures with friends in front of colorful displays, especially on 24 December.

-This is the second most popular holiday after Vietnamese New Year, which occurs around one month after Christmas.
+Many Vietnamese Catholic churches put up a nativity scene; in contrast to Western nativity scenes, the scene is set in a cave instead of a stable.
+Catholic homes and businesses are also decorated with these nativity caves.

 Christmas is reported to be banned in Vietnam's Central Highlands, and in some cases observers have reported harassment by authorities including accusations of "attempting to overthrow" the regime.